 Master of Science Program

-The MSc program Photonics and Quantum Materials is the joint network-form effort with Moscow Institute of Physics and Technology, Institute for Spectroscopy RAS and Institute of Solid State Physics RAS.
-The program has a strong interdisciplinary research and education nature, conducted by experts from various areas of physics and material science.
+The Photonics and Quantum Materials MSc program has strong interdisciplinary research and educational nature, conducted by experts from various areas of physics and material science.

 Full time: 2 years

-Master of Science in Applied Mathematics and Physics
+Master of Science in Photonics and Quantum Materials

 |Language of instruction

 The program is accredited by the Russian Government, certificate №3539 from April 07, 2021.